felipenmartins/Robotics-Simulation-Labs/Lab5/ReadMe.md

 There is an automatic referee that takes care of the implementation of all rules, such as counting time, verifying goals, positioning the robots and ball at the beginning of the match, etc. You should not change the referee code!

 Instructions on how to install and run the Soccer Simulator are avaliable [here](https://robocupjuniortc.github.io/rcj-soccer-sim/).

-More detailed explanation on how to code your robots, including examples, is available [here](https://robocupjuniortc.github.io/rcj-soccer-sim/how_to/).
+The same page also has detailed explanation on how to code your robots, including examples.

 To play a match, just program your robots, hit "play", and have fun watching the game! :-)